grok-prime/grok-prime/README.md

-# Grok Prime, God Engine
+# Grok Prime
-The Original Version of Grok Engine
+*An answer for everything

 >"I will try my best to cause no harm."
 >"I will do as much good as I can."